 The question on Facebook took me back to the days of my own parenting when we had three in diapers at once.
 My husband Vance and I were continually chasing a wild-child around trying to overrule their wriggling body to be able to change a stinky diaper.
 We eventually forgot who’s diaper we had changed last and decided once they were really saggy-we would swap them for a clean one.

 We were just too exhausted to care anymore.

-Then we had two more kids because having three munchkins in three and a half years wasn’t bizarre enough, we had to add in two more in the next four years.
+Then we had two more kids: because having three munchkins in three and a half years wasn’t bizarre enough, we had to add in two more in the next four years.
 We were now up to five kids in seven and a half years.

 We were a circus act… no lie.

 By the time we had Eythan, our baby of the family, we had long surpassed the baby books and how to raise the perfect child.
 We now filled the tub once a week and dunked every kid in the same bath water.
-Eythan had two sleepers, one was green, and one was blue.
+Eythan had two sleepers, one was green, and the other blue.
 He pretty much lived in those two sleepers till he was almost one year old and his toes were ready to pop through the bottom.
 I had a few moms comment that Eythan always seemed to be in the same clothes.

 Ya, I know, but he’s still breathing.

 Aryanna, who was a year-and-a-half older than Eythan, would have to feed herself because I was busy nursing a baby.
 We would hand her a bowl of spaghetti, and by the time she was done, she may have gotten a few strands in her mouth, but it was usually up her nose, on top of her head, or on the wall.
 When she was two and was thirsty, she learned to search for a plastic cup: since drinking from the toilet was faster than waiting for mom.
 When Eythan was old enough to toddle, Aryanna taught him this nifty trick too.